We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Replacing the battery in your Bonneville involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some Bonnevilles, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Pontiac and they will give you the code for free.
 In many Pontiacs, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!1997 Pontiac Bonneville SE 3.8L V6
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today1997 Pontiac Bonneville SE 3.8L V6